How to Catch a Star Staging 2

 A warm, welcoming space

-The show, which will show in our beautiful custom-built concert hall at Pier 2/3, The Neilson, is being realised on a stage the shape of a pier, brought to life with details that have the same soft, watercolour painting-feel of Jeffers’ 2004 book.
+The show, which takes place in our beautiful custom-built concert hall at Pier 2/3, The Neilson, is realised on a stage the shape of a pier, brought to life with details that have the same soft, watercolour painting-feel of Jeffers’ 2004 book.

 “All the action happens on this pier,” Melanie says of the set design.
 “We’ve built a narrow pier for our actor to run along, with the musicians in the middle.
 Then we’ve got a foreground area that becomes the ocean.”